Report a Claim

 The bottom line is this …

-We’re here to advise and counsel you … to explain how your insurance really works.
+We’re here to advise and counsel you as your claims advocate and to explain how your insurance really works.
 We’ll give you the facts BEFORE you submit your claim and help you make the best decision – for you.

 Yes … insurance is for paying claims.